craigburke/craigburke.github.io/_posts/2015-01-22-groovy-document-builder.markdown

 While there are lots of extremely capable Java libraries for generating different kinds of documents (iText, Apache POI, etc), it's not always easy to use these libraries.
-It's for that reason that I decided to leverage Groovy's excellent support for building DSLs to create the [Groovy Document Builder](https://github.com/craigburke/document-builder) to simplify this.
+It's for that reason that I decided to leverage Groovy's excellent support for building DSLs to create the [Groovy Document Builder](https://github.com/craigburke/document-builder) in order to simplify this.

 The best way to illustrate how it works is probably with an example